- Education and Science»

 "To my poor fellow-sufferers: My heart overflows with grief for you all and is laden with sorrow that you are weighed down with this terrible burden that has been thrust upon us.
 May God be with us and comfort us all."— Eleanor Smith, wife of the late Captain Smith

-- It took 74 years before the wreck of the RMS Titanic was found.
+15. It took seventy-four years before the wreck of RMS Titanic was found.
 The ship had split in two at the time of sinking and was at a depth of 12,600 feet below the surface of the ocean.
 There is now a permanent exhibition of artifacts from the ship at the Luxor Las Vegas hotel and casino in Las Vegas, Nevada.

 © 2013 Paul Goodman